zen-masters/Zen-UV/mkdocs_2.1.3/stack.md

         - ##### Only UV Area

-        Display Stacks only in UV area
+        Display Stacks only in the UV area

     - #### Primaries ![Select](img/icons/select.png)